Jane’s Story – A Woman’s Struggle with Estrogen Dominance Symptoms

 - She started to have PMS or estrogen dominance symptoms when she was 25.
-Her long standing PMS, though totally manageable with an aspirin and rest, was another sign of excessive estrogen.
+Her long-standing PMS, though totally manageable with an aspirin and rest, was another sign of excessive estrogen.
 She ignored these symptoms as many of her girlfriends shared the same problem.

 - When Jane felt stressed, her periods were less regular.
 This anovulation led to further estrogen dominance, as progesterone was not secreted to offset the estrogen load.
 Stress leads to overproduction of cortisol in the adrenal glands.
-Overproduction of cortisol during chronic stress leads to imbalance of estrogen, progesterone, and testostereone.
+Overproduction of cortisol during chronic stress leads to an imbalance of estrogen, progesterone, and testosterone.
 This in turns leads to irregular periods and anovulation.